8 Best Wise Alternatives for International Payments in 2026

 Why businesses choose Revolut over Wise

-- Fee-free exchange allowances: Higher-tier Revolut Business plans provide substantial monthly allowances for fee-free exchanges at interbank rates, creating significant value for companies processing regular international payments within the monthly caps.
+The platform offers interbank rates with monthly fee-free exchange caps that vary by plan.
+Higher-tier plans provide allowances for fee-free exchanges at interbank rates for companies processing regular payments within the monthly caps.

 When not to use Revolut

-Revolut's QuickBooks integration only syncs expenses, not full accounting data.
-The monthly fee-free exchange caps mean high-volume operations will hit limits quickly and start incurring FX markups.
-Revolut Business has faced higher complaint volumes compared to some other e-money providers according to UK regulatory data.
+The QuickBooks integration only syncs expenses, not full accounting data.
+Monthly fee-free exchange caps mean high-volume operations will hit limits and start incurring FX markups.
+Companies based primarily in the United States may find limited functionality compared to platforms purpose-built for the U.S. market.

 Pricing

-The Basic plan costs $10 monthly and comes with limited free transfers.
-Once you exceed your monthly allowance, you'll pay 0.6% on FX conversions and £5 per international transfer.
+Basic plan $10 monthly with limited free transfers; 0.6% on FX conversions and £5 per international transfer beyond monthly allowance.

 4. WorldFirst: Built for marketplace sellers and B2B suppliers